4 Mistakes to Avoid When Starting Solids

 1. Starting solids by giving pureed foods

 The biggest mistake I made was in pureeing everything.
 I would blend everything -- rice, fruit, dal.
 My daughter later had some speech delays, when she was 4.
-Of course we set it right and she is fine now.
+Of

 But here's the thing, eating regular food is important because the baby is introduced to a lot of food textures.
 This is crucial for oral motor development.
 Also, when a baby is sucking soft food off the finger, he or she is learning to differentiate from 'sucking.'